 What is the typical interest rate for a certificate of deposit?

-A typical interest rate for a CD could be as low as 0.5 to 2.6% for CDs with a one-to-five-year term.
+A typical interest rate for a CD could range from 0.03% to 5+% for CDs with a one-to-five-year term and deposit of less than $10,000.
 It depends on the bank and the terms.
+CD rate promotions typically add to these rates.

 What is the typical minimum balance for a certificate of deposit?

 A typical minimum balance for a CD ranges from $500 to $5,000 or more, depending on the CD and the bank.
-Jumbo CDs typically require a $100,000 deposit.
+Jumbo CDs typically require a $50,000 or higher deposit.
 Some banks offer CDs with no minimum balance requirement.

 Photo credit: iStock/Ridofranz